This is yet the best unplanned trip for me. The evening before our scheduled flight came my biggest surprise—my passport

 The morning after, my friend Dorothy was still fast asleep almost 9AM and I was already hungry, so I decided to ask around where to eat and they pointed Sinanglao eatery.
-They serve the Ilocano spicy hot soup which consist of innards of cow.
+They serve this Ilocano spicy hot soup which consists of innards of cow.
 I thought they also offer lean meat and more in their menu but they only serve Sinanglao so I tried it.

 The tricycle driver, Michael, who took me there offered a tour around Vigan for P100/hr instead of the regular rate of P150/hr and he gave his contact number.